WARNING

 import React from 'react';

-import Input from '@semcore/ui/input';
+import Input from '@semcore/input';

-import Button from '@semcore/ui/button';
+import Select from '@semcore/select';

-import { Flex } from '@semcore/ui/flex-box';
+import { Flex } from '@semcore/flex-box';

 const Demo = () => {